There’s something fun about taking pictures of food.

 This recipe is quick and easy–pretty much no harder than making regular pancakes.
 Also, when you think “cinnamon roll” you think “sugar,” right?

 NOT SO with these.
 I used honey, and it is every bit as sticky and good as sugar.
 Maybe better.
 Trust me.

-Put the pancake on the plate and cover it in goodness.
+- Put the pancake on the plate and cover it in goodness.
 You could pour some of your cinnamon honey sauce onto the top, or you can just use butter and maple syrup.
-You could also try this apple cinnamon pancake sauce.
+You could also try my apple cinnamon pancake sauce.